crps.distribution.RdMethod to the crps generic function from

 For continuous and mixed distributions, an equidistant grid of gridsize + 5

-are calculated (including the observation x
+distribution y are calculated (including the observation x).
+The

 calculation of the CRPS then uses a trapezoidal approximation for the

 numeric integration.
-For discrete distributions, gridsize
+For discrete distributions, gridsize equidistant quantiles

 (in steps of 1) are drawn and the corresponding probabilities from the cdf

-are calculated for each distribution y
+are calculated for each distribution y (including the observation x)

 and the CRPS calculated using numeric integration.
-If the gridsize
+If the gridsize in steps of 1 is not

 sufficient to cover the required range, the method falls back to the procedure used for